 Tularemia (Rabbit Fever)

 Small, white spots on the liver or spleen of infected animals is one obvious indicator of tularemia.
 If white spots are found on the liver or spleen while field dressing a rabbit or squirrel, seal the carcass and internal organs in a plastic bag, then seal the first bag in another plastic bag and refrigerate (do not freeze) as soon as possible.
 Do not store specimens in a home refrigerator.
-Rather, place samples on ice in a cooler.
+Rather, place samples on ice in an ice chest/cooler that can be disinfected or a container that can be disposed of.
 Discard disposable gloves properly and wash hands, knives, surfaces, etc. thoroughly with soap and water.
-Use a bleach solution (follow product directions for general cleaning or disinfecting) as a follow up to disinfect utensils, containers, etc. Contact the MDWFP Jackson Office at (601) 432-2199 (Monday - Friday, 8 am - 5 pm) or Rick Hamrick at (662) 617-1445 to arrange for collection of the specimen for laboratory analysis.
-Field dressing or necropsy of dead animals suspected of being infected with tularemia is not recommended.
-If you encounter an animal in which tularemia infection is suspected, contact the MDWFP for further assistance.
+Use a bleach solution (follow product directions for general cleaning or disinfecting) as a follow up to disinfect utensils, containers, etc. Contact the MDWFP at (601) 432-2199 (Monday - Friday, 8 am - 5 pm) or email Rick.Hamrick@wfp.ms.gov to arrange for collection of the specimen for laboratory analysis.
+Field dressing or necropsy of dead animals suspected of being infected with Tularemia is not recommended.
+If you encounter an animal in which Tularemia infection is suspected, contact the MDWFP for further assistance.

 Symptoms of tularemia infection in humans include fever, infected sores at entry point, swollen lymph nodes, and flu-like symptoms that progress rapidly to severe debilitation.
 Anyone that exhibits illness after potential exposure to tularemia should promptly consult a physician and inform them of any incidence in which you may have been exposed to tularemia.
 Tularemia is rarely fatal if promptly treated with suitable antibiotics.